Wrong-way driver, passenger die in alcohol-related crash, police say

-TAMPA, Fla. — Tampa police are investigating a deadly crash in Ybor City.

-Officers said a wrong-way driver and their passenger were killed in the crash on 15th Street/21st Avenue.
+TAMPA, Fla. — A wrong-way driver and their passenger were killed in what's believed to be an alcohol-related crash Friday night near Ybor City.

 RELATED: Wrong-way RV crash leaves man in serious condition